BertvanderVeen/BES2020GLLVMworkshop/README.md

 If you encounter any problems when using the <tt>gllvm</tt> R-package, please explore existing issues here: https://github.com/JenniNiku/gllvm.
 If your problem has not already been explored by someone else, feel free to post a new issue.

-Further example material on using the <tt>gllvm</tt> R-package is available in the vignettes of the package: https://cran.r-project.org/web/packages/gllvm/vignettes/vignette1.html and https://cran.r-project.org/web/packages/gllvm/vignettes/vignette2.html.
+Further example material on using the <tt>gllvm</tt> R-package is available in the vignettes of the package: https://cran.r-project.org/web/packages/gllvm/vignettes/vignette1.html and https://cran.r-project.org/web/packages/gllvm/vignettes/vignette2.html, and in the reference manual: https://cran.r-project.org/web/packages/gllvm/gllvm.pdf.